deriv-com/deriv-app/end-to-end-test/README.md

 then

-`npx plauwright test` to start the tests to run.
+`npx playwright test` to start the tests to run.
 (You also can pass `--debug` option to this command to it to run them in headless browser and check them visually separated by different browsers eg. Chromium, Firefox or Edge)

 ## Project structure